Lorenzx/Lorenzx/README.md

 - 👋 Hi, I’m @Lorenzx
-- 👀 I’m interested in Full stack JS development
+- 👀 I’m interested in Front End and Full Stack JS development
-- 🌱 I’m currently learning Full stack JS development
+- 🌱 I’m currently learning Full stack JS development and BSc in Computer Science
 - 💞️ I’m looking to collaborate on applications
 - 📫 How to reach me: drop me a line!